 First, we rode down John Bruce Road to a pedestrian bridge to cross the Seine.
 This part of the bike ride was fine, as there was low traffic and we safely travelled on the street.
 We were able to converse and meander.

 After the Bridge we had to bike on St. Anne’s, which was probably the most unsafe part of the trip even though it was only 100 meters.
 We had to bike single file, keeping as straight and parallel as possible to the curb, while impossibly avoiding potholes and ruts which forced us off our seats to lower force of impact, all while vehicles travelling over 60 km/h whizzed by.
 Conversation was impossible and not enjoyable.
-At the approach to Bishop Grandin a right turn lane opens but we kept straight to enter the diamond lane and cross once the light turned green.
+At the approach to Awasisak Mēskanow (Formerly known as Bishop Grandin) a right turn lane opens but we kept straight to enter the diamond lane and cross once the light turned green.

 Last time we biked this I didn’t feel comfortable on the road, and rode on the sidewalk.
 This time Dan took us down Hay; which was better but still only okay in my opinion as I was still with cars on a roadway.